sehraks/spam-sharer/README.md

 - **Accounts Management**:
   - Add and manage multiple accounts to maintain functionality even if a cookie gets restricted, providing flexibility and reliability.
+  - Copy cookie strings to the clipboard for easy management (requires Termux:API).

 - **Cookie String and Appstate (JSON) Supported**:
   - Add accounts using a cookie string or by importing an appstate JSON file.